-Jicama, also known as yam bean, is a round, fleshy taproot vegetable of bean family plants.
-Its underground starchy root is one of the popular edible tuber-vegetables grown in many parts of Central American, South Asian, Caribbean, and some Andean South American regions.
+Jicama, also known as yam bean, is a round, fleshy taproot vegetable or bean family plant.
+Its underground starchy root is one of the popular edible tuber-vegetables grown in many parts of Central American, South Asia, the Caribbean, and some Andean South American regions.

 Scientific name: Pachyrhizus erosus.

 |Jicama roots (P.erosus).|